 Board Package Assistance

-What are the steps for selling For Sale by Owner in NYC?
+What Are the Steps to Selling For Sale by Owner in NYC?

-For condo and coop FSBO sellers in NYC, it’s also important to educate yourself about your building’s policies for sales and also request the relevant documentation which you will need to provide prospective purchasers prior to commencing the sale process.
+For condo or co-op FSBO sellers in NYC, it’s important to educate yourself about your building’s policies for resales and request the relevant documentation which you will need to provide prospective purchasers prior to commencing the sale process.

-Many coop buildings have specific policies regarding unit sales.
+Many coop buildings have specific rules and regulations regarding unit sales.
 They may include any of the following:

 Providing the board with advanced notice of your intent to sell